watson-developer-cloud/salesforce-sdk/README.md

 ### Specifying credentials in the Apex code

-Setting credentials in the code is always an option, and in fact, it's the only option if you're authenticating with IAM.
+If the methods above don't work for you, setting credentials in the code is always an option.
 You can always set these values directly in the constructor or with a method call after instantiating your service.

 _Note: You must set the service endpoint manually when setting your credentials this way.
 Otherwise, the SDK will default to searching for `Named Credentials` that you won't have set up._